mgonzs13/ros2_rb1/README.md

 # ros2_rb1

-This is a RB1 simulator for ROS 2 (Foxy).
+This is a RB1 simulator for ROS 2.

 ## Dependencies